 THIS DOCUMENT IS FOR ARCHIVE PURPOSES ONLY AND MAY NOT REFLECT CURRENT POLICY.
+Tffootivo until 2020 07 20

 The AHCCCS Division of Business and Finance (DBF) sends a bill for the premium to the customer on the first day of each month.
 If the 1st day of the month is a weekend or holiday, the bills are mailed on the first workday of the month.